seng438-winter-2023/seng438-a4-Oliver-Molina/seng438-a4-team_2.md

 One of the best ways to kill mutants that we found was to increase our boundary testing.
 A large portion of surviving mutants related to incrementing or decrementing values by 1, thus the solution was to add test cases with the functions receiving similar values that were up to one integer apart.
 This alone gained a few percent in the mutation test strength.

 The main method to find how to make tests to kill more mutants was to look through the results of mutation testing and find areas in which not many mutants had been successfully killed.
 Then, we wrote up new tests that more specifically pandered to the mutants that were surviving.

+Ultimately, we found more effectiveness from test cases which tested really close-together boundaries and shared a wide array of positive and negative values.
+This way, the very popular amount of mutants involving incrementation, decrementation, and negation were easily caught and killed.

 # A discussion on the effect of equivalent mutants on mutation score accuracy